Kremator1007/TexElper/README.md

 - From the "Releases" section download the corresponding binary file
 - Create "texelperinput.json" file in the same directory as the binary file
-- Fill JSON file with content as in the example above
+- Fill JSON file with content as in the example above.
+All the selected files (and files in selected folders) will be compared pairwise
 - Run the binary
 - Watch the content of "out.txt" created automatically in the same directory